 If you are used to associating a certain song with an ex-partner of yours, it’s not healthy for you to listen to that song all day, even if you have moved on to a new partner.
 Likewise, it’s not healthy to put yourself into a position with objects you have used for metaphysical purposes in the past, as this can be a stumbling block to you and frustrate the sanctification God wants to do in you.

 I have two videos on occult objects which address how they give demons legal ground, and how holding on to them prevents your mind from being able to renew and refresh itself from association with occult objects if you hold on to them.
+Furthermore, we should not surround ourselves with things that might ensnare us to follow after occult spirituality.
+We may be tempted and allured to use them again, or to at least flirt with the idea of using them, and if we feel they will be a temptation to us or have a history of using them, it’s best to avoid them and heir on the side of righteousness.

 So to recap, crystals are useless for healing.
 Since God alone is to be our source of spiritual healing, crystal healing and therapy is idolatrous by nature.
 If it does in fact work, then it is also witchcraft.
 It might be the case that crystals do serve actually serve some kind of occult purpose involving demonic power.